tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

 ------------

 - Python is a powerful scripting language that is popular in the scientific community
-- You can explore Python's syntax using it's interactive mode
+- You can explore Python's syntax using its interactive mode
-- Variables and functions help us to avoid having to repeat ourselves, the :term:`DRY` principle
+- Variables and functions help us avoid having to repeat ourselves, the :term:`DRY` principle
 - When naming variables and functions explicit trumps succinct
 - Loops are really powerful, they form the basis of automating repetitive tasks
 - Files are accessed using file handles